Oreo Balls (Oreo Truffles)

 front view of a serving platting with 7 Oreo balls

-Oreo Balls: Ingredients & Substitutions
+Oreo Balls Recipe: Ingredients & Substitutions

 • Cream Cheese.
 Using full-fat cream cheese results in the most delicious, rich Oreo cream cheese balls. however you could use reduced fat if you’d prefer.
 You can also use vegan cream cheese for a dairy-free version.